arthurcgusmao/arthurcgusmao.github.io/_posts/2018-04-06-matplotlib-intro.md

 After getting the axes, you can call the plotting method of your choice for each one.

 Notice that these functions do not impose a grid to the figure, however.
 What they do is to simply create new axes that occupy specific positions on the figure.
-Because of that, you can create subplots with variable widths and heights in the same figure.
+Because of that, you can create subplots with varying widths and heights in the same figure.
 Some examples are covered in [this tutorial](https://plot.ly/matplotlib/subplots/).

 If you don't want to be restricted to a grid, check out the [`add_axes`](http://matplotlib.org/api/figure_api.html#matplotlib.figure.Figure.add_axes) method.
 Its differences to the `add_subplot` method are well discussed [here](http://matplotlib.org/api/figure_api.html#matplotlib.figure.Figure.add_axes).